 What is Uni Connect?

-The Uni Connect Programme brings together 29 partnerships of universities, further education colleges and other local partners to deliver outreach programmes to young people aged 13-19.
-The project started in January 2017, and its aim is to double the proportion of young people from disadvantaged backgrounds in HE by 2020, increase by 20% the number of students in HE from ethnic minority groups, and address the underrepresentation of young men from disadvantaged backgrounds in HE.
+The Uni Connect Programme brings together 29 partnerships of universities, further education colleges and other local partners to deliver outreach programmes to young people aged 14-19.

 For more information on Uni Connect, visit officeforstudents.org.uk/adviceandguidance